 Day 2: Erg Chebbi – Rissani Market– Khamlia – Merzouga

-On the second day, after breakfast under a clear blue sky and red sand dunes, If you’re feeling adventurous, you can even try sandboarding down the dunes!
+On the second day of the Fes to Marrakech Desert Tour, after breakfast under a clear blue sky and red sand dunes, If you’re feeling adventurous, you can even try sandboarding down the dunes!
 It’s a great way to experience the desert trip in a unique way.

 Next, you will visit the Rissani, the ancient capital of the Alaouite dynasty, and explore Rissani Market, which is the largest souk in Morocco.
 There’s not a lot to do in Rissani itself, but it’s a great place to stock up on supplies before heading into the desert.

 There are plenty of small shops and stalls selling everything from food to souvenirs, so you’ll be able to find everything you need including traditional handicrafts, spices, and food.
 Be sure to bargain with the vendors – it’s all part of the fun!